Alain Dassas: Renault F1

 On 3 April 2006, Dassas replaced Patrick Faure as President of the team.
 During his first year Renault was one of the dominant forces in Formula One and won the constructors' and drivers' championships.
 In 2007, however, performance dropped significantly and on 4 September of that year Dassas left his charge and was replaced by Bernard Rey.

 Nissan

 In 1999, Dassas was a member of the board of directors of Nissan Diesel.

 On 4 September 2007, it was announced his transfer to Nissan as chief financial officer (CFO), a position which became effective on 17 September.
 The objectives of this measure were to fill a position that had been vacant four years (since Thierry Moulonguet's departure) and improving relations with the world of finance, because the price of the shares of Nissan had been steadily dropping.

-On 5 October 2009, the Yokohama-based automaker announced that on 1 December Dassas would leave his post, returning to France, being replaced as CFO by Joseph G. Peter.
+On 5 October 2009, the Yokohama based automaker announced that on 1 December Dassas would leave his post, returning to France.